-This should be a statement of the basic qualifications (a minimum of second class lower division for Master's programmes) that potential applicants to the programme must possess.
+This should be a statement of the basic qualifications that potential applicants to the programme must possess, as spelt out in the graduate handbook.
+For a master's programme it is 'A good first degree, preferably second class lower or better, in a relevant field of study at the University of Ghana or any recognized/accredited University.
+Applicants with third class may be considered for admission based on work experience and other qualifications'.
 Specific departmental requirements must be stated in addition to the basic or general entry requirements.
 Issues concerning selection criteria such as entrance examinations and interviews may not be stated as these are normally included in admissions advertisements by the University.